Long Cheng (footballer)

-Long Cheng (龙成; born 22 March 1995 in Yueyang) is a Chinese professional football player who currently plays as a defender for Zhejiang Greentown.
+Long Cheng (龙成; born 22 March 1995 in Yueyang) is a Chinese professional football player who currently plays as a defender for Zhejiang FC.

 Club career

 In 2014, Long Cheng started his professional footballer career with Wuhan Zall in the China League One.
 On 10 July 2015, Long transferred to Chinese Super League side Henan Jianye.
 On 11 July 2015, Long made his debut for Henan in the 2015 Chinese Super League against Chongqing Lifan, coming on as a substitute for Yin Hongbo in the 90th minute.
 He would go on to establish himself as a regular within the squad until the emergence of Han Xuan and Chen Hao saw him allowed to leave the club for Jiangsu Suning on 27 July 2019.

 On 27 February 2020, Long transferred to second tier football club Zhejiang Greentown.
 He would go on to make his debut for the club on 12 September 2020 in a league game against Guizhou Hengfeng that ended in a 1-1 draw.
 After only one season he would loaned out to another second tier club in Sichuan Jiuniu on 31 July 2021.
 On his return to Zhejiang he would be moved to the reserve squad.